 If you’re looking for knowledge and evidence to support your work, development, study and research, you’ve come to the right place!

-Below is a whole range of ways the Library can support you throughout your medical career at Lancashire Teaching Hospitals.
+Below is a whole range of ways the Library can support you throughout your nursing career at Lancashire Teaching Hospitals.

 We can help you: